Greek Bible Words: Meaning, Translation, and Mistranslation

 Word breakdown: from “apo” (away) + “stello” (dispatch, send) = one who is sent away or dispatched

 This word commonly referred to foreign ambassadors.

 Word breakdown: from “ek” (out of/out from) + kaleo (to call/summon) = one who is called or summoned out to a public assembly

 Originally, this was a political term referring to the public assembly of all eligible voters (that is, all adult, male citizens who had completed military training) in the Athenian democratic system.
 In such an assembly, each person could have their say, and all of their votes counted.
 Each person contributed directly to important national decisions and legislation.

 Word breakdown: from “kata” (down/against) + krino (to separate/choose/decide/judge) = to decide/judge against

 The word “damn” in the common public perception, has come to imply a divine act whereby God sends a soul to an eternity of torment.
-The original word had no religious connotation, and certainly did not suggest eternal punishment.
-It meant, simply: to make a judgment against
+The original word had no religious connotation, and it certainly did not suggest eternal punishment.
+It meant, simply "to make a judgment against".

 Devil - διάβολος (diabolos, pronounced dee-AH-bo-los)

 Word breakdown: from “diabalo” (to backbite/slander, accuse, or give hostile information)